Suggestion: higher default MBUF values

 - If installer detects a 64-bit system with decent RAM, installer should set a higher value for this tunable

-#1 Updated by Eduard Rozenberg almost 5 years ago
+#1 Updated by Eduard Rozenberg over 5 years ago

 Suggestion is especially important for Intel igb/em cards (as we have on our firewalls) based on the advice further down that same tuning link.